-One of the key risks associated with shorting is a short squeeze, which occurs when an unexpected positive news concerning the company in question or the broader market triggers an upward move, sending shorts scurrying to cover their positions with minimal losses.
+One of the key risks associated with shorting is a short squeeze, which occurs when unexpected positive news concerning the company or the market triggers an upward move, sending shorts scurrying to cover their positions with minimal losses.

-Despite the very obvious pitfalls, shorting as a trading strategy is here to stay, primarily because of the opportunities to make money even in an downward-bound market.
+Despite the very obvious pitfalls, shorting as a trading strategy is here to stay, primarily because of the opportunities to make money even in a downward-bound market.

 Shorting stocks, though risky, can show high returns if done correctly.
 Make sure to take caution and do your research before making your trades.
 If you’re ready to start investing, check out our list of the best online stock brokers for shorting.